riskframe/ai-rmm/framework/map-2.1.md

 3. Document the limitations and assumptions associated with the chosen AI techniques.

 ### Map 2.1.5.
 Integrate AI Techniques into System Design.

+To integrate AI techniques into system design involves incorporating selected algorithms and methods seamlessly into the overall architecture and functionality of the AI system.
+This process requires careful consideration of how each technique contributes to fulfilling the defined tasks and achieving the desired outcomes.
+Integration may involve developing custom modules or interfaces for data preprocessing, model training, and inference, as well as ensuring compatibility with existing software components and infrastructure.
+Additionally, attention should be given to optimizing performance, scalability, and maintainability throughout the integration process to ensure the effectiveness and robustness of the AI system.

+Integrating the selected AI techniques involves embedding them within the system design, harmonizing their functionalities with the overarching architecture and specifications.
+This process necessitates resolving potential data compatibility and quality disparities while ensuring seamless interaction among AI components and other system elements.
+Simulating or prototyping the integration facilitates the identification and resolution of any encountered issues or obstacles, refining the integration for optimal system performance and functionality.

 #### Sub Practices